Beauty Buzz/Blog Biz | Voice Arts Awards

 “But for everyone that’s involved or who’s on any level in the process of making these choices you have to push back wherever you see a situation that is lacking in awareness of diversity and inclusion.
 And stand up to it by pointing to the opportunity for positive change, for inclusion.”~Rudy Gaskins

-One phone conversation was all it took for a mainstream company to make the decision to embrace inclusion.
+Bravo to this mainstream company for making the decision to embrace inclusion.
 We are so excited to share with you that three categories of Audio Description will be presented at this year’s Voice Arts Awards Gala in December.
 Rudy Gaskins, Co-Founder of the Society of Voice Arts and Sciences sits down with us to discuss this exciting news!

 Welcome back to another episode of Bold Blind Beauty On A.I.R.
 Bold Blind Beauty On A.I.R. is clearing the air for more A.I.R.
 (Accessibility, Inclusion, and Representation).
 I’m Stephanae McCoy.